codemagic-ci-cd/codemagic-docs/content/yaml/yaml.md

           source: true

+### Scripts

+Sõltuvalt sellest, mis appi sa buildid, script varieerub.
+See on see osa, kus sul on kõik commandid, mis on vajalikud appi buildimiseks.

+### Testing

+Examples of testing are available [here](./testing/).

 ### Artifacts

 `artifacts:` Configure the paths and names of the artifacts you would like to use in the following steps, e.g. for publishing, or have available for download on the build page.
 All paths are relative to the clone directory, but absolute paths are supported as well.
 You can also use environment variables in artifact patterns.